-Food products subject to Price Controls Regulations at retail
+Food products subject to Price Controls Regulations at retail:

-Executive Decrees No. 97 of July 4, 2019 and No. 181 of July 6, 2020 establishes the food products under Price Control, with description, prices in supermarkets, routes and maximum sale prices and gross marketing margin.
+Executive Decree No. 102 of December 30, 2021, establishes the food products under Price Control, with description, prices in supermarkets, routes and maximum sale prices and gross marketing margin.
 Most of them are applicable to domestic products only.
-However, the price controls apply for yellow Onions with a diameter of 84mm or more; and to other locally processed food products that uses U.S. raw materials such as: milk powder, white bread loaf, "American type" cheese and sausages.
-It is important to note that price controls were established in July 2014 as an emergency measure and have been extended every 6 months since then.
+However, the price controls apply for locally processed food products that uses U.S. raw materials such as: milk powder, white bread loaf, "American type" cheese and sausages.
+It is important to note that price controls were established in July 1, 2014, as an "emergency measure" and have been extended every 6 months since then.

-Products and description Maximum price Retail sales per kilogram Maximum price Retail sales per Pound Gross margin on retail marketing cost Rump Skirt \$6.55 \$2.97 Incorporated in T- Bone Steak \$5.62 \$2.55 the maximum Ground Beef (excludes the special, Kosher and low fat) \$4.74 \$2.15 sales price Whole Chicken of Panama (with legs and head) \$2.60 \$1.18 Milled Rice Premier quality (for all presentation) \$0.88 \$0.40 Domestic and Imported Yellow Onions, packaged or not. (excludes organic and those with diameter of 84mm or more) \$1.76 \$0.80 Yam (excludes if is cutted or in pieces) - "Paleta" variety \$1.21 \$0.55 - "Diamond" variety \$0.88 \$0.40 - "Water" or "Baboso" variety \$2.55 \$1.16
+Products and description Maximum price Retail sales per kilogram Maximum price Retail sales per Pound Gross margin on retail marketing cost T- Bone Steak \$5.62 \$2.55 Ground Beef (excludes the special, Kosher, and low fat) \$4.74 \$2.15 Whole Chicken of Panama (with legs and head) \$2.60 \$1.18 Milled Rice Premier quality (for all presentation) \$0.88 \$0.40

-Domestic Potatoes (includes washed potatoes, packed or not packed.
-Excludes if is cutted or in pieces and the baby potatoes) \$1.54 \$0.70 Domestic "Roma" Tomatoes \$2.71 \$1.23 Yucca or Cassava (Excludes if is cutted or in pieces, or waxed) \$0.84 \$0.38 Milk Powder (whole, instant, in any container with 345-400 grams) Excluded Dairy products, Growth milk and/or Infant Formulas) \$3.76 15% White Bread Loaf in package of 14-18 ounces (Excludes: with whole grain, oats, rye, multigrain, egg, milk, butter, raisins, or light) \$0.92 15% Pasteurized Process "American" Cheese (for all varieties of curds) Excludes: light, with pepper, with bacon and others) N.A.
+Milk Powder (whole, instant, in any container with 345-400 grams) Excluded Dairy products, Growth milk and/or Infant Formulas) \$3.76 15% White Bread Loaf in package of 14-18 ounces (Excludes: with whole grain, oats, rye, multigrain, egg, milk, butter, raisins, or light) \$0.92 15% Pasteurized Process "American" Cheese (for all varieties of curds) Excludes: light, with pepper, with bacon and others) N.A.
 N.A.
-N.A.
-Containing less than 65% of curd (sales price by weight of block) \$6.61 \$3.00 N.A. - Containing less than 65% of curd (price for single slice) \$0.10 N.A.
-Sausages containing beef (Includes those sold loose or in 1-pound package and; Excludes the following types: Frankfurter, light, jumbo, kosher, with cheese, Angus, gluten free and/or low sodium) \$2.62 \$1.19 N.A.
-N.A. = Non-applicable appendix) a total of 112 Geographical Indications (GIs), Designations of Origin (DO) and Indications of Origin from the European Union, including but not limited to dairy products, such as "Provolone Valpadana", "Fontina", "Gorgonzola" and "Parmigiano Reggiano", among other products.
+N.A. - Containing less than 65% of curd (sales price by weight of block) \$6.61 \$3.00 N.A. - Containing less than 65% of curd (price for single slice) \$0.10 N.A.
+Sausages containing beef (Includes those sold loose or in 1-pound package and excludes the following types: Frankfurter, light, jumbo, kosher, with cheese, Angus, gluten free and/or low sodium) \$2.62 \$1.19 N.A.
+N.A. = non-applicable